div652/CineBase__Database-Backed-Webapp/README.md

 - [Divyanshu Agarwal](https://github.com/div652): 2020CS10343
 - [Kartik Sharma](https://github.com/kartkerb02) : 2020CS10351

-Made during Spring '23 Semester at IIT Delhi (Junior Year for all 3 of us)
+Made during Spring '23 Semester at IIT Delhi (Junior Year for all three of us)

 ## PDF resources :
 - **Introduction**: See [Intro.pdf](Intro.pdf) to get an overview of our website and overall design decisions